Critical Care (MSc)

 - Inter-professional approach to enhance group work, discussion sessions and case based presentations.

 The taught component introduces the student to the multifaceted nature of caring for a critically ill patient.
-The modular approach allows students to evaluate critical care from an evidence-based perspective, starting with assessment at ward level through to the critical components and then to discharge.
-Professional issues, including clinical governance and interprofessional practice, will be covered, as well as the psychosocial aspects relevant to caring for critically ill patients.
+The modular approach allows students to evaluate care of the acute or critically ill patient from an evidence-based perspective, at any point the patients journey (pre-hospital to discharge), allowing consideration from a multiprofessional approach.
+Professional issues, including, interprofessional practice, law, ethics, quality and safety will be covered, as well as the psychosocial aspects relevant to caring for critically ill patients.

 The modules allow for student choice within the module subject.
 The assessments are structured to allow students to evaluate the topic in relation to their practice and professional base.

 Approximately fifty places are offered per intake and the majority of students are self-funded; although some obtain awards from charities and trusts.
-The course takes two years to complete inclusive of the dissertation component (9 months for the Postgraduate Certificate level; 9 months for the Postgraduate Diploma level and a further six months for the dissertation stage) spanning just over two academic years.
+The course takes two years to complete inclusive of the dissertation component (9 months for the Postgraduate Certificate stage; 9 months for the Postgraduate Diploma stage and a further six months for the dissertation stage).

 In order to undertake the course the applicant must have constant and reliable internet access (preferably broadband) and have basic computer literacy skills.
 The IT knowledge or ability required to undertake the course is by no means advanced but applicants must be comfortable with using the internet and Microsoft Word at a basic level and with this method of learning (e-Learning).

 Students will access the modules through the medium of Learning Central which is Cardiff University’s Virtual Learning Environment (or VLE) which delivers the course materials.
-This is accessible via all forms of computer (desk top / lap top / tablet), smart phones.
+This is accessible via all forms of computer (desk top / lap top / tablet).

 Approximately 10-15 hours per week required on independent learning and assessment.
-As the programme is purely e-Learning there are no direct contact hours with the programme team.
-To support students in their learning, the course team are available 09.00-17.00 Monday-Friday (excluding certain holiday periods) and we guarantee to respond to student queries within two working days.
+As the programme is purely e-Learning there are no direct contact hours with the programme team, however virtual meetings may be possible.
+To support students in their learning, the course team are available 09:00-17:00 Monday-Friday (UK time), excluding certain holiday periods, and we endeavour to respond to all student queries within two working days.

 - Module 1: Research Governance and Evidence Based Practice